 It's a lovely building with lots of little rooms that have been turned into galleries, exhibition rooms and meeting rooms.
 There are several grassy courtyards displaying sculptures that are especially charming because of the winsome juxtaposition of the sculptural pieces with flowers and trees.

 Here's Gary with a piece of modern art.
 What do you think?
 Would it be a great object de arte in your Cuenca foyer?
-Certainly an object for heated conversations.
+Certainly an object of curiosity and interesting conversation.

-With a population of about 450,000, Cuenca is the third largest city in Ecuador.
-It's the capital of the province of Azuay.
+With a population approaching half a million souls, Cuenca is the third largest city in Ecuador and the capital of the province of Azuay.
 At 8200 feet, the city is in central Ecuador in the highlands, with four rivers flowing through it.
 They are the Tomebamba, Yanuncay, Tarqui and Machangara Rivers.

 The climate can be cold, colder than Quito and Cotacachi.
 Temperature averages about 58° F. The dry season is usually from June to December and the rainy season, from January to May.